2014 PT@CC Student Presentation Contest

 - Presentations that illustrate and explain a service learning experience or other application of psychology in the community.

 The presentation also must be accompanied by a 4- to 5-page APA Style research paper that discusses the psychological concept or theory, application of psychology, or research discovery.
 In addition, all submissions must be accompanied by a sponsorship letter.

-- Posters must be submitted as PDF files, 10MB or less.
-If possible, posters should be submitted as a high-resolution PDF file (with high-resolution photos, if included).
+- Presentations must be submitted as PDF files, 10MB or less.
+If possible, presentations should be submitted as a high-resolution PDF file (with high-resolution photos, if included).

-- Submission constitutes the student's authorization to APA to reproduce and publicly display the poster in electronic, online and/or print format, including but not limited to the APA website and/or PsycEXTRA.
+- Submission constitutes the student's authorization to APA to reproduce and publicly display the presentation in electronic, online and/or print format, including but not limited to the APA website and/or PsycEXTRA.

 The paper must be no longer than five pages, double-spaced — excludes the title page, abstract and references.
 It must also conform to APA style.
 See the Publication Manual of the American Psychological Association for details.
 A tutorial for APA Style can be found online.

 The paper must be submitted as a PDF or Word document file, and must be submitted as a separate document from the presentation (PowerPoint presentation).

 Students must include a cover page with the following information (all required): student's name, student's college name and college address, student’s email address, and the PT@CC faculty sponsor’s name and email address.
 Students should be aware that submissions will be screened for originality.

 Entries may be developed by a single student or by a team.

 Students must provide a sponsorship letter from a psychology faculty member who supervised the project.
 Faculty sponsors must be members of PT@CC.
 The sponsorship letter certifies that: